kumar7vaibhav/Pleb-ULSLogs/BehindTheCode.md

 - Clear Log level and place an end marker for the script.
 - Ask user if they require logs from specific server.
   - If yes, then enter the index of listed servers.
-- Last step is to donwload and initiate [Anthony's Script](https://github.com/acasilla/CollectULSLogs)
 ```
 Starting - Part 2 [End marker, Clear Log Level, Start main script]
 Do you want logs from specific servers? (y/n): y